 The completion of work placement is critical to the success of your qualification.
-Not only do all of ACTAC courses have a mandatory work placement component but it also provide our students with the opportunity to learn in a real environment under the direction of a qualified practitioner.
+Not only do all ACTAC courses have a mandatory work placement component but it also provides our students with the opportunity to learn in a real environment under the direction of a qualified practitioner.

 Work placement provides you with the opportunity to:

-- Work with students and children in an education or early childhood education service
+- Work with students and children in education or early childhood education service

 - Work with other educators and teachers to support the education of students and children

 - Develop relationships and networks with colleagues and the community

 Work placement is often the first step to securing employment in the early childhood and education sectors following the completion of your qualification.

 The following hours apply to our qualifications: